MateoG404/ObsidianCS/ObsidianCS/Personas.md

+* A persona is a fictional profile that represents a particular audience of our product
 * The purpose of personas is to create reliable and realistic representations of your key audience segments for reference.
 * Personas help to focus decisions surrounding site components by adding a layer of real-world consideration to the conversation.
+* Create a persona is a way to **empathize** and **understand** our possible clients.
+* A persona have to represent motivations, desires, expectations and needs
 ## Best Practices for Developing Persona
 For any given project, creating only three or four personas is best, anyway, the personas are not a method created to represent all the audiences of the project but instead to focus on the majority of the users and the groups.